South Branch, Newfoundland and Labrador: History of South Branch

-South Branch is said to have been farmed as early as 1835 and began as a settlement around 1895 when the Newfoundland Railway came through the southwest coast of Newfoundland.
+While having the land farmed as early as 1835, South Branch began as a settlement around 1895 when the Newfoundland Railway came through the southwest coast of Newfoundland.
 The earliest settlements were near the river and railway as travel was mostly by boat or train at the time.
 South Branch first appeared in the Census 1901 with a population of 19, by 1911, the population grew to 135.
-It is said to have been farmed as early as 1835.
 Most of the people in South Branch were farmers, with logging and guiding as additional sources of income, with logging becoming the main source of income by the 1940's.
 The first logging truck came to South Branch in 1949, it was a Canadian Military Pattern truck surplus vehicle from World War II.

 The South Branch Social Club began as a high school, with an addition being built on later for primary & elementary students.
 The school closed in 1970 and all students were bussed to Codroy Valley from there on out.
 After its closure it was used as a Social Club ever since, with a closure and reopening & rebranding to the South Branch Social Club in the early 1990s.
 The South Branch Social Club hosted the first South Branch Come Home Year in 2004.

 Before the Trans-Canada Highway starting as a dirt road in 1953, and paved along South Branch in 1966 with the final passenger run for the railway passing South Branch on July 2nd, 1969 the new highway travel brought more visitors to South Branch, various stores, pool halls, theaters, filling stations, bed and breakfast and cabin rentals opened and closed for many decades after this.